cclairexxu/Post-Pandemic-Growth-and-Unequal-Acceleration/README.md

 ## Files
 - [patient_encounter.pdf](patient_encounter.pdf) – Team presentation slides summarizing findings and insights
+- Data cannot be shared publicly due to privacy and licensing restrictions.

 ## Visualizations
 Charts and graphs highlighting post-pandemic growth in patient encounters and unequal increases in healthcare service use across patient demographics